HEALTHY COMMUNITY OR HARMFUL CULT? | Former Spiritual Cult Member Reveals the Red Flags

 Sandy C. Newbigging is a therapeutic coach, meditator, author of twelve books and award-winning coach trainer.
 His books include Mind Calm, Body Calm and Calm Cure (Hay House Publishing) and Mind Detox (Findhorn Press).
 Sandy has been featured doing his Mind Detox therapeutic work on three television documentaries.

-Sandy offers one-to-one Sessions, his Calm Clan Membership community, online Masterclasses and accredited Academy courses.
+Sandy offers one-to-one Sessions, his Calm Clan Membership community, online Masterclasses and accredited Academy courses in this Calmology methods.

 Next